Lewisburg freight station

+Lewisburg is a historic railroad freight station located in Lewisburg, Pennsylvania, United States.

+History and architectural features

-Lewisburg is a historic railroad freight station located at Lewisburg, Union County, Pennsylvania.
-It was originally constructed by the Philadelphia and Reading Railroad in 1884.
-It is a 1 1/2-story, brick and frame building in an eclectic Late Victorian style.
+Built by the Philadelphia and Reading Railroad in 1884, this historic train station is a one-and-one-half-story, brick and frame building that was created in an eclectic Late Victorian style.
 The roof consists of a hipped form at the north end and jerkin head gable at the south.
-It features wide overhanging eaves, exposed rafters, and freight platform.
-It was abandoned by Conrail in the 1970s, then restored and adapted for office use in 1986.
+Featuring wide, overhanging eaves, exposed rafters, and a freight platform, it was abandoned by Conrail during the 1970s, and then restored and adapted for office use in 1986.

 The freight building was listed on the National Register of Historic Places in 1992 as the Reading Railroad Freight Station.
-It is located in the Lewisburg Historic District.
+It is located in the Lewisburg Historic District, near Hufnagle Park.